smart-data-lake/smart-data-lake/blog/2022-03-30-SDL-airbyte/2022-03-30-SDL-airbyte.md

   cd SDL_airbyte
   python source_github/main.py spec | python -m json.tool
   ```
   This provides a [JSON string](github_spec_out.json) with the connector specification.
-The fields listed under `properties` are relevant for the configuration (compare with the configuration later used).
+The fields listed under `properties` are relevant for the configuration (compare with the configuration  used later).

 ## Configuration
 To launch Smart Data Lake Builder (SDLB) with the Airbyte connector the following needs to be modified: